 Babies with lactose intolerance definitely have it hard.
 If they can't consume breastmilk and conventional formulas are tough to digest, you should consider a suitable lactose-free product in order to provide your baby the nutrients they need.
 There are various lactose-free options ranging from soy-based to hypoallergenic.
 But how can you choose the best one?

 That's where we come in.
 We researched and compiled a list of our top 10 favorite lactose-free and lactose-reduced baby formulas on the market.
-Along with our favorite, Enfamil's Nutramigen formula, we've got nine other options.
 We also have a buying guide full of tips on how to find the best one on your own!

 mybest US' editing team consists of experienced members who have backgrounds in writing, editing, translation, and more.
 We are dedicated to researching what makes a product or service the best to users in the US in order to create top-quality articles.
 From skincare, to kitchen appliances, and to DIY supplies, our mission is to find the best ones for you.